7.6 Mechanisms of early detection and signposting of young people facing health risks

 Preventing addiction in child protection institutions

 According to ministry information in 2022, the responsible ministry launched a pilot project in 2021 in cooperation with the National Association of Addiction Consultants (Addiktológiai Konzultánsok Országos Egyesülete).
-The aim was to support professional workers in child protection institutions to handle addiction problems of children and to raise health awareness.
-The development of emotional intelligence, social skills and coping strategies were also important in the project.
-The pilot project ended in 2022 but the government provided a budget of HUF 40 million (about EUR 100 000) in 2023 to continue the implementation of the programme.
+The aim was to support professional workers in child protection institutions to handle the addiction problems of children and to raise health awareness.
+Developing emotional intelligence, social skills and coping strategies were also important in the project.
+The pilot project ended in 2022, but the government provided a budget of HUF 40 million (about EUR 100 000) in 2023 to continue implementing the programme.

 Stakeholders